730 (transport): Overview

 Originally, Okinawa drove on the left-hand side of the road, the same as the rest of Japan.
 However, after the defeat of Japan during World War II, the prefecture went under control of the United States and on June 24, 1945, was made to drive on the right.
 Even after Okinawa returned to Japanese control in 1972, it still had its traffic driving on the right for six years due to delays in the handover to Japan and delays due to the Expo '75.
-However, in accordance with the Vienna Convention on Road Traffic that restricts each country to having only one traffic direction, all the traffic in the prefecture was changed back to driving on the left on July 30, 1978.
+However, in accordance with Article 9 of the Geneva Convention on Road Traffic that restricts each country to having only one traffic direction, all the traffic in the prefecture was changed back to driving on the left on July 30, 1978.
 It is one of very few places to have changed from right- to left- traffic in the late twentieth century.
 The day symbolizes Okinawa's return to Japan.
 Cars sold until this date were generally left-hand drive, unlike those sold on the Japanese mainland.
 Such cars are referred to as "729 cars", for the day before the switchover.